 There's an abundance of highlights in the Macedon Ranges, but the most iconic is Hanging Rock, the mysterious geological formation made famous by the novel and film Picnic at Hanging Rock.
 Bring a picnic of local produce to this legendary location and savour spectacular views across the landscape.
 There are also regular events and horse racing meets at Hanging Rock and nearby Kyneton, which offer different perspectives of the iconic landmark.

 Artists abound in the Daylesford and Macedon Ranges region and you'll find stunning interpretations of the surrounding landscape by the local talent in galleries and on cafe and restaurant walls.

 The Macedon Ranges and Moorabool Loop is compact enough to complete in one day, but with all the exceptional restaurants, wineries and natural attractions you'd be rewarded for staying a night or two.
 Choose from a wide range of historic and luxurious bed-and-breakfasts, self-contained apartments and houses or motels.

 A mix of fashionable wine and retail shops await visitors to Woodend, as well as a brewery, delightful cafes and country pubs celebrating the terrific regional food and wine.
-Admire the gorgeously restored 1920s heritage Campaspe House and its boutique accommodation.
 The enigmatic Hanging Rock is easily reached from Woodend.